stringdotjar/flixelgdx/CONTRIBUTING.md

 ### Consistency

 - Match the existing project style exactly (indentation, bracket placement, etc.).
+We will be strict about this.
+We want to have a codebase that looks like it was written by a single person.
+This will help us maintain a high-quality project and encourage contributions.
 - Use `final` for parameters and local variables where appropriate.
 - Follow the naming conventions established in the project.
-For example, if a Flixel attribute has an underscore in its name, do NOT use it when replicating it in Java (e.g., `_myVar` becomes `myVar`).

 ### Performance & Memory